annaandmandy/25LPCVC_Track2_Segmentation_Sample_Solution/README.md

 1. Change config file in build_baseline_model.py
 2. Change compile_profile_inference_aihub.py submitted name to certain model name

+Use python deploy.py to call out an interface to run the model and test.

 ## Optimize Model
 1. DyT: Optimize the normalization layer applys Dynamic Tanh in attention blocks, FFN blocks, normalization layer of encoder decoder in xdecoder.